-In a legendary career as a music and entertainment producer, songwriter, arranger and mixer that has spanned over 40 years, Bob Ezrin has worked with a wide variety of artists including: Alice Cooper, Kiss, Pink Floyd, Fefe Dobson, Peter Gabriel, Lou Reed, K’naan, will.i.am, Jay-Z, Taylor Swift, U2, Green Day, Rod Stewart, Nine Inch Nails, 30 Seconds to Mars, The Darkness, Jane’s Addiction and the Deftones and many more.
+Bob Ezrin’s legendary career as a music and entertainment producer, songwriter, arranger and mixer has spanned over 40 years.
+He has worked with a wide variety of artists including: Alice Cooper, Kiss, Pink Floyd, Fefe Dobson, Peter Gabriel, Lou Reed, K’naan, will.i.am, Jay-Z, Taylor Swift, U2, Green Day, Rod Stewart, Nine Inch Nails, 30 Seconds to Mars, The Darkness, Jane’s Addiction and the Deftones and many more.

 In 2010 Bob produced “Wavin’ Flag” with K’naan and Young Artists for Haiti and helped raise over $2 million for disaster relief.
 That song won the Juno award in 2011 for single of the year.
 More recently he worked with K’naan on his current album.
-He has also worked with young pop sensation Fefe Dobson on her album Joy, producing and co-writing the SoCan Award winning single “Can’t Breathe”.
+He also worked with young pop sensation Fefe Dobson on her album Joy.
+He produced and co-wrote the SOCAN Award winning single, “Can’t Breathe”.

-Among numerous film and TV projects, Ezrin produced the award winning film “Fade To Black” starring Jay-Z, Beyonce and a wide variety of hip-hop and urban artists.
+Among numerous film and TV projects, Bob produced the award winning film “Fade To Black” starring Jay-Z, Beyonce and a wide variety of hip-hop and urban artists.

 He is a co-founder with GGGarth Richardson and Kevin Williams of Nimbus School of Recording & Media in Vancouver, B.C. where students learn audio engineering, advanced music production, urban music production, post-production and game audio, and music business and entrepreneurship.

 He is also a co-founder of Beat Kangz electronics, a company focused on hip hop musical instruments and the developers of the world renowned Beat Thang.